lucianpls/QB3/QB3.md

  for storage, including two signal bits, since we know that the top bit has to be 1.

 The encoding type needs to be self-identifying, for every value.
-To do this, the range values are suffixed by one or two bits which signal the size of the symbol:
+To do this, the range values end by one or two signa bits which determine the size of the symbol:
  - x0 Short
  - x01 Nominal
  - x11 Long